 TCPA, 1980 204pp

 A book on a subject that just won’t go away.
 Debate now swirls around whether nuclear power can ‘solve’ the climate change crisis.
-See my article below, in the March 2012 issue of Town and Country Planning on the subject.
-An updated version was posted on my blog on 26 November 2012.
-The clue is in the title.
+I still write on the subject occasionally.
+For example on my blog on 26 November 2012.

 … the book makes the key issues readily available to all those interested in the nuclear controversy

 … the obvious care taken to present the issues … is commendable

 Pearce Wright, The Times